SystemsApproach/private5g/core.rst

 Magma, unlike other mobile cores, takes a common approach across multiple wireless technologies, including 4G, 5G and WiFi.
-There is a core set of functions that the AGW must implement for any radio technology (e.g., finding the appropriate policy for a given subscriber); Magma provides them in an access-technology-independent way.
-These functions form the heart of an AGW, as illustrated on the right side of :numref:`Figure %s <fig-magma-arch>`.
-Control protocols, which are specific to a given radio technology, are terminated in technology-specific modules close to the radio.
+There is a set of functions that the core must implement for any radio technology (e.g., finding the appropriate policy for a given subscriber by querying a database); Magma provides them in an access-technology-independent way.
+These functions form the heart of an Access Gateway (AGW), as illustrated on the right side of :numref:`Figure %s
+<fig-magma-arch>`.
+Control protocols, which are specific to a given
+radio technology, are terminated in technology-specific modules close to the radio.
 These modules, on the left of the figure, communicate with the generic functions (e.g., subscriber management, access control and management) on the right using gRPC messages that are RAN-agnostic.

-Functions such as looking up a subscriber in a database and authenticating a UE are done in ways that are common to all RAN technologies, with RAN-specific conversions handled on the left of the figure.
+Magma's design is particularly well suited for environments where backhaul links are unreliable, e.g., when satellite is used for backhaul.
+This is because the 3GPP protocols that have to traverse the backhaul from core to eNodeB/gNB are quite sensitive to loss and latency.
+Loss or latency can cause connections to be dropped, which in turn forces UEs to repeat the process of attaching to the core.
+In practice, not all UEs handle this elegantly, sometimes ending up in a “stuck” state.

+Magma addresses the challenge of unreliable backhaul in two ways.
+First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW.
+Functions that would be centralized in a standard 3GPP implementation are distributed out to the access gateways in Magma.
+Thus, for example, the operations required to authenticate and attach a UE to the core can typically be completed using information cached locally in the AGW, without any traffic crossing the backhaul.
+Secondly, when Magma does need to pass information over a backhaul link (e.g. to obtain configuration state from the orchestrator), it does so using gRPC, which is designed to operate reliably in the face of unreliable or low latency links.

+Like many cloud-native systems, Magma adopts a "desired state" model for runtime and configuration state.
+By this we mean that to communicate a required state change (e.g., the addition of a new session in the data plane), the desired end state is set via an API.
+This contrasts with a ``CRUD (Create, Read, Update, Delete)'' interface, which is common in 3GPP specifications.
+Magma replaces the CRUD model with the desired state model to simplify reasoning about changes across elements of the system in the case of partial failures.
+This is a common case in challenged environments, where portions of the end-to-end system (e.g., backhaul) are far less reliable than others (e.g., the link between the UE and the RAN).

+Consider an example where we are establishing data-plane state for a set of active sessions.
+Initially, there are two active sessions, X and Y. Then a third UE becomes active and a session Z needs to be established.
+In the CRUD model, the control plane would instruct the data plane ``add session Z''.
+The desired state model, by contrast, communicates the entire new state: ``the set of sessions is now X, Y, Z''.
+The CRUD model is brittle in the face of failures.
+If a message is lost, or a component is temporarily unable to receive updates, the receiver falls out of sync with the sender.
+So it is possible that the control plane believes that sessions X, Y and Z have been established, while the data plane only has state for X and Y. By sending the entire desired state, Magma ensures that the receiver comes back into sync with the sender once it is able to receive messages again.

+This approach is hardly novel but differs from typical 3GPP systems.
+It allows Magma to tolerate occasional communication failures (caused by poor quality backhaul, for example) or component outages due to software restarts, hardware failures, etc. Limiting the scope of 3GPP protocols to the very edge of the network is what enables Magma to rethink the state synchronization model.